KaiNorberg/PatchworkOS/README.md

 ### Troubleshooting

-* **QEMU boot failure**: Check if you are using QEMU version 10.0.0, as that version previusly had issues, try using version 9.2.3.
+* **QEMU boot failure**: Check if you are using QEMU version 10.0.0, as that version previously had issues, try using version 9.2.3.
 Additionally, please open an issue to notify that the issue has reoccurred.
 * **Any other errors?**: If an error not listed here occurs or is not resolvable, please open an issue in the GitHub.

 ## Testing